 The train finally arrived, 2 hours late!
 Our cabin was extremely small with 8 beds crammed in a 2 by 3m space, with our bunks (3rd ones up) being so close to the ceiling our foreheads were almost touching it.
 What a laugh we both had trying to climb up to our beds without disturbing the other sleeping passengers.
 As tired as we were, there was no option to drift off into a deep sleep as every time the train reached a new stop, locals selling chai (Indian tea) would rush on board to sell their drink, bellowing “CHAI,” as loudly as they could.

-Travel Tip: as tempting as it is to have a cup of chai from a street vendor, it’s risky business for sure.
+As tempting as it is to have a cup of chai from a street vendor, it’s risky business for sure.
 The tap water in India is undrinkable for any tourist wanting to keep healthy and minimise the risk of becoming seriously ill with a stomach bug.
 The chai although served hot, may not have been fully boiled, so the harmful bacteria may not have been killed.
 The same rule applies to the fresh juices served in India, often having tap water mixed in to them.
 Steer clear and stay safe.